 Genesis 3:22-24 is the record of God taking his holy spirit away from mankind.
 Adam could not have access to God’s tree of life anymore; he could not eat its fruit to give him its nourishment, sustenance, health, etc.

-Therefore, God sent the man, Adam, forth from the garden of Eden, to till the ground from whence he was taken, the rest of the earth.
-God drove the man, Adam, out (also including his wife, the woman) and He placed (as in a tabernacle, dwelling-place) at the east of the garden of Eden Cherubim (some of God's created spirit-beings) and the flaming sword which turned every way effectively preserving the way of the tree of life – the tree consisting-of, issuing, supporting and continuing the life given from God, Who is the source, to the one partaking of it.
+Therefore, God sent the man, Adam, forth from the garden of Eden to till the ground from whence he was taken.
+God drove the man, Adam, out (including his wife, the woman) and He placed at the east of the garden of Eden Cherubim (2 of God's created spirit-beings) and the flaming sword which turned every way effectively preserving the way of the tree of life – the tree consisting-of, issuing, supporting and continuing the life given from God, Who is the source, to the one partaking of it.

 God took His image out from mankind blocking their access to the tree of life.
 The closest that Adam and the woman could now come to God was the entrance where the Cherubim and the flaming sword were put by God.